LeBraveLittleToaster/KnowYourFood/README.md

 ## Database Settings

+Unfortunatly I have no server running, but you can setup your instance with these collections and changing the IP in the MainApp part :)

 These database settings are used in the appwrite instance to run it.
 Neither functions nor webhooks were used that should be set up.

 > Food Collection